No te vayas sin conocer la historia Suscribete

 ❓ Frequently Asked Questions

-The Córdoba Archaeological Museum is usually open from Tuesday to Saturday from 9:00 AM to 8:00 PM, and on Sundays and public holidays from 9:00 AM to 3:00 PM.
+The Córdoba Archaeological Museum usually opens from Tuesday to Saturday from 9:00 AM to 8:00 PM, and on Sundays and public holidays from 9:00 AM to 3:00 PM.
 It is closed on Mondays, except when Monday is the eve of a public holiday.
-I always recommend checking the latest opening hours on its official website before your visit to avoid surprises.
+I recommend always checking the latest opening times on its official website before your visit to avoid surprises.

 Do I have to pay to enter the Archaeological Museum, or is it free?

 Admission to the Córdoba Archaeological Museum is free for citizens of the European Union.
-If you are visiting from outside the EU, the ticket has a symbolic cost of around €1.50.
-It is an amazing opportunity to dive into history without hurting your wallet.
+If you are visiting from outside the EU, the ticket costs a symbolic fee of around €1.50.
+It is a fantastic opportunity to immerse yourself in history without hurting your wallet.

 How much time should I set aside to see the whole museum properly?

 To fully enjoy the collections and immerse yourself in the history of Córdoba, I suggest setting aside at least 2 to 3 hours.
-If you are passionate about archaeology, you may even want to spend more time there to appreciate every detail.
-No need to rush—the past is not going anywhere!
+If you are passionate about archaeology, you may want to spend even more time appreciating every detail.
+There is no rush—the past is not going anywhere!

 What makes the Córdoba Archaeological Museum so historically important?